ceumicrodata/onboarding/_episodes/02-terminal.md

   **IMPORTANT**: deletion is **permanent**.
 You should not use it in general, it is only a last resort.
 The presence of read-only files strongly suggests that they should not be deleted using `rm`, but in some other ways (e.g. `bead nuke` in case of beads).
 There are some cases when this is useful, but use it with care and only if it is unavoidable.

-- Some useful shortcuts, which could be used with the some of the above-mentioned commands:
+- Some useful shortcuts which could be used with the some of the above-mentioned commands:
   - `?` , a question mark can be used to indicate "any single character".
   - `* `, an asterisk can be used to indicate "zero or more characters".